AA-PastProjects/LoginAndRegistrationAPI/README.md

 2. In the Startup.cs file, change the options in ConfigureServices to use the SQL type of your choice, e.g. MySql or SqlServer.
 Note that there are 2 mysql choices, MySQL or MySql, use MySql.

+The application should now be able to run.

+If you start it from Visual Studio you will end up at the website address it's hosted locally on (if you have IIS set up correctly).

+There you can go to the web address /swagger to get information on how to consume the API, which request types it support, API endpoints, body's to send and so on.